falconsmilie/gilded-rose-php/README.md

 # GildedRose Kata - PHP Version

+This repo is a proposed solution for the Gilded Rose kata.
+Credit to https://github.com/emilybache/GildedRose-Refactoring-Kata for hosting and maintaining the code this repo was built from.

 See the [top level readme](../README.md) for general information about this exercise.
 This is the PHP version of the GildedRose Kata.